DSEI21000-S21/project-product-price-prediction/documents/ZZ.md

-**H. Did you exercise the data science models/problems we described in the lectures showing what was presented?** yes, we do train-test split before fitting the model.
-We tune the model hyperparameters to select the best hyperparameters for that specific model
+**H. Did you exercise the data science models/problems we described in the lectures showing what was presented?**
+Closely following the lecture and study materials, we do train-test split before fitting the model.
+We tune the model hyperparameters to select the best hyperparameters for that specific model.

 **I. Are you using appropriate hyper-parameters?
 For example, if you are using a KNN regression are you investigating the choice of K and whether you use uniform or distance weighting?
 If you are using K-means do you explain why K?
 If you are using PCA do you explore how many dimensions such as by looking at the eigenvalues?** yes - for KNN regression, we use RandomizedSearchCV or GridSearchCV to look for the best n/-neightbors and weight.